murtazazarkhwan/needpedia-assistant-staging/README.md

 - \`NEXT_PUBLIC_API_BASE_URL\`: Base URL for your app/backend (also used for headers) (optional)
 - \`POST_TOKEN\`: Token for API requests (optional)

+## Development Guidelines

+### Build Verification
+⚠️ **Important Rule**: After any changes in this project, always run `npm run build` to verify the build works correctly before committing or deploying.
+This prevents build failures in production environments.

 ## Built With

 - [Next.js](https://nextjs.org/)